mbensmida/sphinx-poc/docs/ManageTasks.rst

    can take.
 By default, a new project will have the following workflow:
    *To Do, In Progress, Waiting On* and *Done*.
 Alternatively, you can change the project workflow later in the Board view.

+	- To Do: tasks which will be done in the future.

+	- In Progress: tasks being handled at that time.

+	- Waiting on: tasks waiting a decision or a validation i.e. awaiting a third party.

+	- Done: tasks on which work is ended.

 .. note:: Changing the default workflow for new projects is done only by
 			the administrator, see `this